 The DP-5B, or ДП-5Б in Cyrillic, is an army radioactivity contamination (radiac) intensity metering device used in the former Soviet Union.
 This meter is a true, remarkable relic of the Cold War – originally designed for army measurements after a nuclear explosion – it has been extensively used in cleanup operations after the Chernobyl disaster.

-As you can see, it is a typical product of Soviet army technique; being rain- and water-proof with emphasis on mechanical stability, ease of service and straightforward usage: “switch on and measure”.
+As you can see, it is a typical product of Soviet military engineering; being rain- and water-proof with emphasis on mechanical stability, ease of service and straightforward usage: “switch on and measure”.
 In layman’s terms, it is built like a tank, withstands harsh manipulation and even after 50 years it is still capable of some preliminary measurements.

 Several versions of this meter have been produced.
 The first, marked just DP-5, had 2 separate scales for beta and gamma decay.
 Then, DP-5A and DP-5B followed; these two were almost exact in their outlook, however allegedly different from the original DP-5 in their internal circuitry.
 The “newest” revision, introduced in early 1980s, was the “ugly green” variant DP-5V (ДП-5В in Russian), incorrectly transliterated as DP-5B, which had been built into a case made of more modern plastics.
 Along with some small changes, this version had a JFET auto-tune circuit; since the original DP-5(A,B) variants have to be manually tuned before proper operation.